scala/scala-collection-compat/CONTRIBUTING.md

     - run sbt
       and then run the following task `compile`;

-5. Format your code with the `scalafmt` sbt task.

-6. Commit your changes, push your branch to your fork and create a pull request.
+5. Commit your changes, push your branch to your fork and create a pull request.

 Then maybe someone will take over and implement your use case… or maybe you will (see next section)!